krisxoofoo/XooFoo/xoops/themes/interface_publique/morphogenesis_3.x/trunk/docs/readme.txt

 - If your site is at the root of the server, put '/index.php',
 - If '/foldername/index.php'
 - If you have difficulty finding the path, add <{$smarty.server.PHP_SELF}> first line of this file and the information displayed, then remove the line and comments on issues of security
+- You can disable or enable different files (include) or zone area (left and right columns, top and bottom block) by changing the values in the file xo_thm_parameters.html

 /**** Versão de Portugues ****/